GPT100 Stage Race

 Event village & STAY: HALLS GAP

-Teams of three people can take on the stage race, covering the full 100 mile end to end journey in a new dynamic race format.
+Teams of three people can take on the stage race, covering the full 100 mile end to end journey in a dynamic race format.
 Each runner will run one of the three legs on each of the four days.

 Each day of the stage race has two aid stations, which will be the relay changeover points for the runners.
 In this format teams can essentially run a third of the journey in bite-size pieces over four days.

+It allows access to any runner to experience the trail while having adequate time to recover and enjoy the festival atmosphere with their team.
 It also gives potential to a team of three runners to race hard over four days and cover the beauty of the Grampians at high octane.

 ThE Stages